-(1) "Bonus" refers to our Bonus Plan in which our named executive officers participated.
-"Performance," "SARs," and "RSUs" refers to Performance Units, SARs, and RSUs, respectively, granted under the Stock and Cash Incentive Plan.
-"Incentive" refers to the Sales Incentive Plan in which Mr. Miller participated.
-"Perf-T" refers to Acquisition Award Performance Units.
+[&]quot;Bonus" refers to our Bonus Plan in which our named executive officers participated.
+"Performance," "SARs" and "RSUs" refers to Performance Units, SARs and RSUs, respectively, granted under the 2020 Equity Plan with respect to equity awards granted in February 2023.